How do you perform an A/B test?

 In today’s quickly changing Shopify environment, ensuring that your store performs at peak performance should be high on your list of priorities for your site.

 Our team consists of UI & UX designers, Front & Backend Developers, CRO Consultants, Growth Marketers and Strategy Consultants.
+Our experts will work alongside you to make continuous, iterative improvements on a highest priority basis.

-Our On-Demand Digital Department is here to be your Digital team that works to make continuous, iterative improvements on the highest priority basis.
-Alongside this, by partnering with Blend, you’ll benefit from a tight-knit team that’s flexible enough to handle ad hoc requests, giving you the time and energy to focus on your long term vision for your business.
+When you partner with Blend, you’ll benefit from a tight-knit team that’s flexible enough to handle ad hoc requests, giving you the time and energy to focus on your long term vision for your business.

 Ready to bring in the experts?